Compulab-Tensor-PC/TEL-GPIO/README.md

 ## About This Document

-This document is a reference document and usage instructions for FT.S-GPIO tell intended for Compulab Tensor line of add on boards.
+This document serves as a reference and provides usage instructions for the FT.S-GPIO device intended for the Compulab Tensor line of add-on boards.

 ## Product Description